 Author’s note: While most of these trails are considered moderate, accidents can happen and it is important to be prepared.
 From extreme heat to blizzard conditions, hiking at elevation in the desert has a unique set of challenges.
 Bring plenty of water, always let someone know where you’re going, and consider carrying a satellite device, like a Garmin InReach.

-If your New Year’s resolution is to get in better shape, why not take advantage of the seemingly endless network of trails in Greater Palm Springs?
-Whether you are training for big peaks this summer or looking for scenery while you work up a sweat, consider adding some of these more challenging hikes to your list this winter.
+If your goal is to get in better shape, why not take advantage of the seemingly endless network of trails in Greater Palm Springs?
+Whether you are training for big peaks this summer or looking for scenery while you work up a sweat, consider adding some of these more challenging hikes to your list this fall.